lonesurv1vor/CavesOfQudArchipelagoRandomizer/README.md

 * Traps can be disastrous to the game when triggering at the wrong moment (e.g. when hitting important npcs).
 There is an in game option to delay received traps until leaving a settlement - but that might still mess things up.
-* Traps are completely random, so you might encounter a very dangerous enemy very early (but I think it adds to the fun if it happens occasionally).
+* Traps are completely random regarding progression, so you might encounter a very dangerous enemy very early (but I think it adds to the fun if it happens occasionally).
-* Traps are received again when reloading a checkpoint / save or starting a new character on a running game.
 * Certain gained stats might not be increased correctly on gaining other stats (e.g. gaining an intelligence boost might not increase the total skill points)